jadielmwangi/pizza-1/README.md

     <tr>
         <td>Submit</td>
         <td>Email && Message</td>
-        <td>'Hi Serah we have received your message and we will get in touch.
-Thank you for contacting us'</td>
+        <td>Hi Serah we have received your message and we will get in touch.
+Thank you for contacting us</td>
     </tr>

 </table>